nodiscc/awesome-linuxaudio/README.md

 ### VST adapters

- * [airwave](https://github.com/phantom-code/airwave) - Airwave is a WINE-based VST bridge, that allows for the use of Windows 32- and 64-bit VST 2.4 audio plugins with Linux VST hosts
+ * [airwave](https://github.com/phantom-code/airwave) `2016` - Airwave is a WINE-based VST bridge, that allows for the use of Windows 32- and 64-bit VST 2.4 audio plugins with Linux VST hosts
  * [dssi-vst](http://breakfastquay.com/dssi-vst/) - Adapter for VST an VSTi audio plugins `▒`
- * [festige](https://packages.debian.org/sid/festige) - GUI for fst and dssi-vst
+ * **[festige](https://www.syntheway.net/FeSTige.htm)** - graphical interface for fst and dssi-vst, allowing you to run Windows VST plugins on Linux. `▒`
  * [linvst](https://github.com/osxmidi/LinVst) - LinVst enables Windows VSTs to be used as Linux VSTs in Linux VST-capable DAWs.
  * [vst-bridge](https://github.com/abique/vst-bridge) -  VST bridge for Windows vst on Linux `▒`
+ * [wineasio](https://sourceforge.net/projects/wineasio/) - Wine ASIO driver for JACK `▒`

 ### Pulseaudio